ritiwij/Video-Chatting/README.md

-# Video call and chat website using Socket.io Express and Firebase
+# Video call and chat website using WebRTC,Socket.io,Express and Firebase

 ##  Tech stacks used